-The architecture of the XC2220U combines advantages of RISC, CISC, and DSP processors with an advanced peripheral subsystem in a well-balanced design.
+The architecture of the XE162xN combines advantages of RISC, CISC, and DSP processors with an advanced peripheral subsystem in a well-balanced design.
 On-chip memory blocks allow the design of compact systems-on-silicon with maximum performance suited for computing, control, and communication.

 The on-chip memory blocks (program code memory and SRAM, dual-port RAM, data SRAM) and the generic peripherals are connected to the CPU by separate high-speed buses.
-Another bus, the LXBus, connects additional on-chip resources and external resources (see Figure 3).
-This bus structure enhances overall system performance by enabling the concurrent operation of several subsystems of the XC2220U.
+Another bus, the LXBus, connects additional on-chip resources and external resources.
+This bus structure enhances overall system performance by enabling the concurrent operation of several subsystems of the XE162xN.

-The block diagram gives an overview of the on-chip components and the advanced internal bus structure of the XC2220U.
+The block diagram gives an overview of the on-chip components and the advanced internal bus structure of the XE162xN.

-Figure 3 Block Diagram
+Figure 4 Block Diagram